megaboi2005/wearybot/README.md

 # wearybot
-a discord bot with random-ass commands and is the sexiest bot in the world (based off my gf) also had a minecraft skin and classicube skin grabber coming soon ALSO ON TOP.GG: https://top.gg/bot/706467075899654155
+a discord bot with random-ass commands and is the sexiest bot in the world (based off my gf) also has a minecraft skin and a classicube skin grabber coming soon

+ALSO ON TOP.GG: https://top.gg/bot/706467075899654155